mbg/hoop/README.md

 - Class hierarchies are open for extension.
 I.e. the library does not need to know about all subclasses of a given class in order to generate the code for that class, allowing modular compilation.
 - Casting from subtype objects to their supertypes is supported and the types are correctly reflected in Haskell's type system (e.g. assuming that we have `Duck <: Bird` and that `obj :: Duck` then `upcast obj :: Bird`) and pure.
 - Type annotations are generally not required except where something would logically be ambiguous otherwise (e.g. instantiating an object with the `new` function).

+This library was previously called [msh](https://hackage.haskell.org/package/msh) and the new, much better name is thanks to Nicolas Wu!

 ## Examples